-Under today's proposal, 40 CFR 258.41(a) specifically addresses Buncombe County Landfill in Alexander, North Carolina and allows Cells 3-10 of that landfill to recirculate leachate over an alternative liner as long as those cells met the requirements set forth in that subsection.
-Section 258.41(a)(4) provides an alternative to the landfill liner design requirements set forth at 40 CFR 258.40(a)(2) and (b).
-These design criteria are identical to the liner design described in 40 CFR 258.40(b), except that the upper component includes a 60 mil HDPE liner overlying a GCL with a hydraulic conductivity of no greater than 5×10cm/sec.
-The lower component of the composite liner consists of 18 inches of compacted soil with a hydraulic conductivity of not more than 1×10-5 cm/sec.
+Under today's proposal, 40 CFR 258.41(a) would specifically address Buncombe County Landfill in Alexander, North Carolina and would allow Cells 3 -10 of that landfill to recirculate leachate over an alternative liner as long as those cells met the requirements set forth in that subsection.
+Section 258.41(a)(4) would provide an alternative to the landfill liner design requirements set forth at 40 CFR 258.40(a)(2) and (b).
+These design criteria would be identical to the liner design described in 40 CFR 258.40(b), except that the upper component would include a 60 mil HDPE liner overlying a GCL with a hydraulic conductivity of no greater than $1 \times 10^{-9}$ cm/sec.
+The lower component of the composite liner would consist of 18 inches of compacted soil with a hydraulic conductivity of not more than 1×10-5 cm/sec.
 The GCL will overlay and be in direct contact with the compacted soil layer.

-The State of North Carolina reviewed the alternative liner system for Cell 3 prior to approval and authorization for construction.
-The state's alternative liner design showed a leakage rate through the standard Subtitle D liner system and compared that figure against rates calculated for the alternative liner system for Cell 3.
-The standard liner calculations produced a leakage rate of 1.12 gallons/acre/day while the alternative liner calculations produced a leakage rate of only 0.53 gallons/acre/ day (North Carolina Permitting Guidance for Alternative Composite Liner Systems, June 1, 1998).
+The State of North Carolina reviewed the alternative liner system proposed for Cell 3 prior to approval and authorization for construction.
+The state's alternative liner design showed a leakage rate through the standard Subtitle D liner system and compared that figure against rates calculated for the alternative liner system proposed for Cell 3.
+The standard liner calculations produced a leakage rate of 1.12 gallons/ acre/day while the alternative liner calculations produced a leakage rate of only 0.53 gallons/acre/day (North Carolina Permitting Guidance for Alternative Composite Liner Systems, June 1, 1998).
 The alternative liner's leakage rate is expected to be less than half that of the standard prescribed liner.
 The modeling performed to complete the demonstration of the acceptability (and superiority) of the alternative liner involves inputting the leakage rates into EPA's MULTIMED model, which simulates the movement of contaminants leaching from a landfill.
 The output of the MULTIMED model reflects the fact that the alternative liner is more protective than the standard regulatory liner.
 Based on this information, EPA is satisfied that the liner design will afford as much, if not more, protection to groundwater as the standard composite liner specified in 40 CFR 258.41(a).

-As further protection against liner leakage, this rule requires cells 3-10 to be constructed with an adjunct leak detection system underlying the compacted soil layer of the sump portion of each landfill cell.
-The leak detection system will be required to consist of 60-mil HDPE liner placed on a prepared subgrade.
-Any leakage through the primary composite liner system will be captured on the 60 mil HDPE liner and fed to a sump.
-The design specifications also require a 4inch capped pipe to drain leachate collected in the sump out beyond the footprint of the landfill cell.
+As further protection against liner leakage, the proposed rule would require cells 3 -10 to be constructed with an adjunct leak detection system underlying the compacted soil layer of the sump portion of each landfill cell.
+The leak detection system would be required to consist of 60-mil HDPE liner placed on a prepared subgrade.
+Any leakage through the primary composite liner system would be captured on the 60 mil HDPE liner and fed to a sump.
+The design specifications would also require a 4-inch capped pipe to drain leachate collected in the sump out beyond the footprint of the landfill cell.

 Based on the modeling for the alternative liner, in conjunction with the leak detection system, EPA believes that the addition of landfill leachate into cells 3-10 will not result in any increased leakage to groundwater from the bioreactor cells.
+EPA seeks comment on allowing the addition of liquids to cells 3-10 if constructed with the proposed alternative liner.